 In the immediate wake of the war’s end, there was a tremendous housing shortage.
 I’ve read that we needed to get 6 million homes built as quickly as possible.
 And I’ve even seen references indicating that the government was concerned that if we didn’t deal with the housing (and jobs) situation quickly enough, America’s young men would become restless and political – in a bad way.
-So we built houses as fast as we could.
+So, we built houses as fast as we could.
 Usually: Very small houses by today’s standards, no more than 1,000 s.f.

 Also, in terms of design, in this immediate postwar period, the “look” still tended to be similar to that of the late 1930s and wartime period.
 There had also been material shortages during the war, so manufacturers had put all their new-design work on hold.
 A good example: After the war, when Heywood Wakefield retooled its factories to again produce furniture, its Riviera line was really just the same, but with new handles, as the Rio line produced earlier.

-Because of the shortage and ramping up from 1946 until 1952, these years are generally viewed at more “40s style” than “50s style.”
+Because of the shortage and ramping up from 1946 until 1953, these years are generally viewed at more “40s style” than “50s style.”
 (In his terrific book Populuxe, Thomas Hine looks at the 1953-1963 years, which were more exuberant.)
 So what did the 1946-1953 interior design look like?
 Here is additional explanation of the eight characteristics:

 Kind of same as above.
 There was so much to be grateful for, that we did not necessarily need “more stuff” to be happier.
 One other thought is that we still were a nation with a lot of farmers and apartment dwellers – the spaces were small, money was tight, and as a result, interiors and their decorative appointments were simpler.

-My mom, who grew up in the 40s, says the furniture was all dark wood where she lived in Pennsylvania – the influence of Europe, she recalls.
+My mom, who grew up in the 1940s, says the furniture was all dark wood where she lived in Pennsylvania – the influence of Europe, she recalls.
 Of course, we also had Heywood Wakefield blonde – but we also had colonial maple from Heywood Wakefield, Cushman, Willett and scores if not hundreds of small regional manufacturers.
 The more I explore the history of interior design – of all eras – the more convinced I become that: We are a traditional nation.